dendroman/prompt-guard-mcp/README.md

 Prompt Guard MCP is a security-focused MCP (Model Context Protocol) server that provides AI-powered risk analysis for operations and commands.
 It integrates with local Ollama models to evaluate potential security risks before operations are executed.

+This MCP server adds prompt injection protection by running all inputs through Llama Guard, a lightweight classifier for unsafe or malicious instructions.
+Since the OWASP Top 10 for LLMs ranks Prompt Injection (LLM01 https://genai.owasp.org/llmrisk/llm01-prompt-injection/) as the #1 threat to generative AI systems, this server provides an easy drop-in layer to detect risky prompts and help keep your LLM or agent workflows safe.

 ## Features

 - 🔍 **Risk Analysis**: AI-powered security risk assessment